How I Converted My Dad's Vintage Bench Grinder Into A Leather Sander & Burnisher!

 Recently, the piece of equipment I had been using to burnish my leather straps and cuffs, stopped working.
 I knew the time would eventually come so I had already done a little bit of research and knew which machine I would purchase as my replacement.
 Wouldn't you know it, when I now needed it, it was out of stock!
 What's leatherworking gal to do??

 I did what most people would have probably done.
 I opened up a tab on my computer and began to search Google for a replacement to the would-be replacement.
-After reading countless reviews on different types of machines, I remembered that I had read an article a while ago in a leatheworking forum about converting a bench grinder into a burnisher.
-I also remembered that I have my Father's Craftman Vintage bench grinder that has been sitting in my basement for YEARS.
+After reading countless reviews on different types of machines, I remembered that I had read an article a while ago in a leatherworking forum about converting a bench grinder into a burnisher.
+I also remembered that I have my Father's Craftsman Vintage bench grinder that has been sitting in my basement for YEARS.
 So, I opened another tab and took a journey down a new path trying to figure out the "how to's" on turning his grinder into my burnisher.

 I did manage to find that particular article and a few more.
 I also found a few photographs of other people's grinders turned burnisher.
 I also came across a video about it too, which was sort of helpful.
 What he didn't demonstrate in the video though, was the process of making the conversion.
 And, the parts he used, didn't fit my bill.